asreview/asreview/docs/source/guides/sim_overview.rst

 ---------------------

 Doing simulations can be a great way to assess how well ASReview performs for your particular purposes.
-The user can run simulations on previously labelled datasets to see how much time the user could have saved using ASReview.
+The user can run simulations on previously labeled datasets to see how much time the user could have saved using ASReview.

 Doing the simulation